Storyflow

 A lookbook is editorial and curated: styled photography of selected looks that sells a feeling.
 A catalog is comprehensive and organized to shop: every product, clearly presented with the information needed to buy.
 A lookbook creates desire; a catalog enables purchase of the full range.
 Many brands publish both, with the lookbook setting the tone and the catalog handling breadth.

 A good lookbook presents finished pieces with consistent art direction, styles the looks rather than showing flat product, tells a season's story through a strong sequence, and ends with a clear path to buy.
 It is curated, not exhaustive, and every image earns its place.
-The simplest test: a lookbook is the offer, so if it does not make the collection desirable and buyable, it is not finished.
+The simplest test: a lookbook is the offer, so if it does not make the collection both desirable and buyable, it is not finished.

-A visual AI workspace where every feature lives inside one canvas — no tab-switching, no context lost.
+A visual AI workspace where every feature lives inside one canvas.
+No tab-switching, no context lost.

 Build your entire board from a single message